-The major developments in the past twelve months include deployments in Germany and procurements in Poland, Malaysia, and the Kingdom of Saudi Arabia.
-These four countries are currently key markets driving LTE progress for the lower bands.
-Countries where licenses have been awarded or are open for local permits and are expected to make progress this year include the Netherlands, Indonesia, Nigeria, Bolivia, and Brazil.
-The license consultation in South Africa is also a significant step in the global trend of private spectrum allocations.
+The major developments in the past twelve months include deployments in Germany and Poland and procurements in Brazil, Malaysia, South Africa and the Kingdom of Saudi Arabia.
+These six countries are currently key markets driving LTE progress for the lower bands.
+Countries where licenses have been awarded or are open for local permits and are expected to make progress this year include the Netherlands, Indonesia, Nigeria and Bolivia.
+License consultation in several European countries is also a significant step in the global trend of private spectrum allocations.